 The Administrative Assistant AAS degree is the parent degree for the Administrative Assistant certificate and for the following Career Pathway Certificates: Entry-level Administrative Assistant, Medical Office Professional, Office Assistant, Spreadsheet, and Word Processing.
 Students may earn one or more of these certificates in the course of completing the Administrative Assistant degree.
 Some certificates require completion of a specific set of program electives.
-Talk with your advisor about these options.
+Students should speak to an academic advisor about these options.